 International IDEA's style is concise, objective and inclusive.
 International IDEA is an intergovernmental organization and, as such, its publications are never strictly the work of a single author.
-A wide range of inputs, both internal and external, helps ensure that our publications embody our vision, which is 'to be the primary global actor in sharing comparative knowledge and experience in support of democracy'.

-In achieving this vision, it is of vital importance that our publications-from Handbooks, Country Reports and Policy Papers through to case studies, web articles and even tweets-adhere to high standards of visual and textual design and readability.
+A wide range of inputs, both internal and external, helps ensure that our publications embody our vision (see Box 1).
+In achieving this vision, it is of vital importance that our publications-from Handbooks, Reports and Policy Papers through to case studies, web articles and even tweets-adhere to high standards of visual and textual design and readability.

 This is not to say that these Editorial Standards are inflexible.
 The tone and format of a specific text depends on the context and the content type.
-For example, different styles will be appropriate for an official International IDEA publication with an ISBN, a case study designed to be printed out and shared at a conference, a news item on the International IDEA website or an annual report for donors.
+For example, different styles will be appropriate for an official International IDEA publication with an ISBN; a case study designed to be printed out and shared at a conference; a news item on the International IDEA website; and an annual report for donors.
 Above all, when applying these Editorial Standards, aim for consistency within an individual text, and across a specific or inter-related series of texts.